Working and living in Finland

 As always when moving to a foreign country to work and live, practicalities arise, as do questions.

-Do I need insurance, a working permit or visa?
+Do I need insurance, a working permit, or a visa?
 And where do I get them from?
 What type of housing is available in Helsinki?
 How does Finland deal with social security?
 How does taxation work?
 Are there international schools?

 These and many other questions are answered in the following links: